Kim Hyon-hui: Espionage training

-Soon after joining the North Korean intelligence agency, Kim was given a new name, Ok Hwa and sent to live in a compound outside of Pyongyang.
-The compound was mentioned by Kim as Keumsung Military College, yet the name wasn’t mentioned by anyone else before or since.
+Soon after joining the North Korean intelligence agency in 1980, Kim was given a new name, Ok Hwa, and sent to live in a compound outside of Pyongyang.
+The compound was mentioned by Kim as "Keumsung Military College", yet the name wasn't mentioned by anyone else before or since.
 There, Kim spent seven years learning spycraft.
 Her training included martial arts, physical fitness, and three years of Japanese.
-Kim's Japanese instructor was Yaeko Taguchi, one of many Japanese kidnapped by North Korea.
+Kim's Japanese instructor was Yaeko Taguchi, one of many Japanese people kidnapped by North Korea.
 Later, Kim testified that Taguchi was known to her as Lee Un-hae (李恩惠, 리은혜).
 Additionally, students at this facility were shown propaganda films.
 At the end of her training, Kim was rigorously tested.
 Part of her final exam required her to infiltrate and memorise a document from a mock embassy.

 She was sent to Macau to learn Cantonese so that she would be able to pose as Chinese when sent on overseas missions.
-They were also trained to shop in supermarkets, use credit cards and visit discos: amenities that did not exist in their homeland.
+They were also trained to shop in supermarkets, use credit cards and visit discos, amenities that did not exist in their homeland.

 Kim was then allowed to travel through Europe with an older man, known to her as Kim Seung-il (金勝一).
 This was part of her extensive preparation to complete a mission that was of great importance to the ruling Kim family.
-They flew first from Pyongyang to Moscow, from where they travelled to Budapest, where they were given fake Japanese passports and began posing as a father and daughter touring Europe together.
-Then they flew to Baghdad to prepare for the airplane bombing.
+In 1984, they flew first from Pyongyang to Moscow, from where they travelled to Budapest, where they were given fake Japanese passports and identities, and began posing as a father and daughter touring Europe together.
+Then, they visited Vienna, Copenhagen, Frankfurt, Zurich, Geneva, and Paris before going separate ways: the younger Kim returning to Pyongyang via Macau, Guangzhou, and Beijing, and the older Kim going to Seoul to complete a separate mission.
+There, the older Kim's contact was discovered by South Korean agents and police, and the older Kim barely managed to escape South Korea with his life.